Laurence Knott, Cognitive Hypnotherapist, MNCH (Reg), DipCogHyp, HPD, MNLP,

 Hypnotherapy can enhance the well-being of individuals diagnosed with serious medical conditions, but should not take the place of medical treatment and advice.
 If you have been diagnosed with - or suspect you may have - any of these conditions, please speak to your doctor before starting hypnotherapy.

-My fees generally depend on the treatment package agreed with the client following the initial consultation.
-Many clients like to book a package of multiple sessions, as they like to commit to the process of change.
+My fees generally depend on the treatment package agreed with the client following the initial exploratory call.
+I work with clients for a minimum of there months.

 I offer potential clients an experience of my hypnosis / guided visualisations downloads from this website, where you can listen and download as MP3s: